antarctica/ansible-monolith-core/README.md

 Monolith is designed to operate behind a load balancing layer, specifically the [BAS Service Layer](https://bitbucket.org/antarctica/menagerie) (Menagerie).

-For development Monolith environments this service layer is not used, and means two specific features need to be provided by such Monolith environments, specifically:
+For development Monolith environments, this service layer is not used, however two specific features are needed to support Monolith services, specifically:

-1. listening to requests on well-known ports (80/443) and passing these to Monolith service ports
+1. listening to requests on well-known ports (80/443) and passing these to a Monolith service port
-2. terminating TLS/SSL requests and passing these with appropriate `forwarded-for` headers, such that Monolith services don't need to handle TLS/SSL functions
+2. terminating TLS/SSL requests and passing these with appropriate `forwarded-for` headers, such that a Monolith service doesn't need to handle TLS/SSL functions

-This role includes a *shim* for the BAS Service Layer which provides these functions:

-1. using the Nginx web-server available in the Monolith environment, a reverse proxy is used to forward requests from well-known ports (80/443) to a single Monolith service port
+A *shim* using a Nginx reverse proxy is used to provide these required features in development environments.
-2. using the Nginx web-server available in the Monolith environment, insecure requests are redirected to a secure equivalent, i.e. 'http://' to 'https://'
-3. using the Nginx web-server available in the Monolith environment, secure requests are terminated, with the appropriate `forwarded-for` headers set

-There are numerous limitations with this *shim*:
+**Note:** The tasks to configure this shim include uploading a TLS/SSL certificate from your local machine.
+This certificate is assumed to be a ['make believe' certificate](https://gist.github.com/felnne/25c220a03f8f39663a5d), however any certificate can be used by changing the relevant variables.

+This shim has numerous limitations:

-1. The *shim* provides for a single Monolith service only, i.e. all requests are routed to the same service
+1. The *shim* only supports a single Monolith service, i.e. all requests are routed to the same service
 2. The *shim* will not provide any of the other features provided by the BAS Service Layer, such as rate limiting

 ### Monolith service Monolith instance configuration